-The original uClinux-dist as distributed by uClinux.org has a file name that includes the date, as in "uClinux-dist-YYYMMDD.tar.gz".
+The original uClinux-dist as distributed by uClinux.org has a file name that includes the date, as in "uClinux-dist-YYYYMMDD.tar.gz".
 Here, "YYYY" stands for year, "MM" for month and "DD" for day.
-Files distributed by Atmark Techno, Inc. have "atYYYMMDD" added.
+Files distributed by Atmark Techno have the name "atmark-dist-YYYYMMDD".

-Example 3-1 File Name of uClinux-dist
+Example 3-1 File Name of atmark-dist

 '''

 [PC ~]$ ls

-uClinux-dist-at20040408.tar.gz
+atmark-dist-at20050413.tar.gz

 '''

 3.2.
-Restoring Source Code Archive
+Preparing Source Code Archive

-uClinux-dist can be restored anywhere in the system.
-Choose a place that is convenient to work with and where the hard drive has enough room to store it.
-Up to 500MB after restoring and up 1GB after compiling may be required .
-Here, uClinux is restored to the user home directory (~/) for convenience.
+atmark-dist source code can be expanded to anywhere in the system.
+Choose a place that is convenient to work with and where there is enough free hard drive space.
+Once expanded, around 500MB is required, with up to 1GB being required after compiling.
+Here, the atmark source code is expanded to the user home directory (\sim /) for convenience.

 '''

-[PC ~]$ tar xvzf uClinux-dist-atYYYYMMDD.tar.gz
+[PC ~]$ tar xvzf atmark-dist-YYYYMMDD.tar.gz

 :

 :

 [PC ~]$ ls

-uClinux-dist-atYYYYMMDD/
+atmark-dist-YYYYMMDD/

 '''

-Hereinafter, uClinux-dist-atYYYMMDD is described as uClinux-dist.
+Hereinafter, atmark-dist-YYYMMDD will be referred to as atmark-dist.

-Unlike uClinux-dist distributed by uClinux.org, uClinux-dist distributed by Atmark Techno, Inc. does not contain Linux Kernel source code.
-The Kernel source code suitable for the product being used can be downloaded from the product portal site, or obtained from the CD-ROM included in the development kit.
+Unlike uClinux-dist distributed by uClinux.org, atmark-dist distributed by Atmark Techno does not contain Linux kernel source code.
+The kernel source code suitable for the product being used can be downloaded from the product portal site, or obtained from the CD-ROM included in the development kit.

-The Linux Kernel source code should be restored within uClinux-dist.
-Restore the Kernel for each product, and create a symbolic link with the name linux-2.4.x within the uClinux-dist directory.
+The Linux kernel source code should be expanded within atmark-dist.
+It is possible to expand the kernel for each product, and create a symbolic link with the name linux-2.4.x within the atmark-dist directory.

 '''

 [PC ~]$ ls

-linux-2.4.24-foo.tar.gz uClinux-dist-YYYYMMDD-atX/
+linux-2.4.24-foo.tar.gz atmark-dist-YYYYMMDD/

-uClinux-dist-atYYYYMMDD.tar.gz
+atmark-dist-YYYYMMDD.tar.gz

 [PC ~]$ tar xvzf linux-2.4.24-foo.tar.gz

 :

 :

-[PC ~]$ cd uClinux-dist
+[PC ~]$ cd atmark-dist

-[PC ~/uClinux-dist]$ ln -s ../linux-2.4.24-foo ./linux-2.4.x
+[PC ~/atmark-dist]$ ln -s ../linux-2.4.24-foo ./linux-2.4.x

-[PC ~/uClinux-dist]$ ls -l linux-2.4.x
+[PC ~/atmark-dist]$ ls -l linux-2.4.x

 lrwxrwxrwx linux-2.4.x -> ../linux-2.4.24-foo

 '''